philz-stizles/hospitality-system/README.md

 - Each room has both a weekday and a weekend rate.
 - Each room has one hourly rate.

-## Observations & Modifications

-- Customers:
-  - In a real world scenario, it would be helpful to differentiate reservations for which a customer has cleared their "overstay fees" from those which have not been cleared.
-  - Thus, an active field has been added to support the demonstration.
-When the active field is true, the customer has either not exceeded expected_checkout_time or has not paid for over stay.
-When the active field is false, the user has either checked out with no overstay fees to pay, or has checked out as well as cleared the overstay fees.

 ## End Points of Interest

 - Calculate Overstay Fee by Reservation['/api/v1/admin/calcOverstayReservation']: An administrator can calculate